Pharmaceutical Quality Management System (QMS) is a set of procedures and practices contributing to product quality.

 Process Performance and Product Quality Monitoring System

-The process monitoring system is an integral part of an organization’s efforts in delivering a quality product.
+The process performance and product monitoring system is an integral part of a company’s efforts to deliver a uniform and high-quality product.
 It shows the company’s commitment to sustained resources and control.

-Risk assessment techniques can be used to detect shortcomings in-process components.
-Specialized tools and feedback can also be used to perform analysis on given parameters.
+Risk assessment techniques can be used to detect shortcomings in process stages.
+Specialized tools and feedback can also be used to analyze given parameters.

-The inspection system is checked randomly by both production personnel and the Quality Department to identify faults or malfunctions.
+Production personnel and the Quality Department check the inspection system randomly to identify faults or malfunctions.

-Luckily, a tool like Issue Management Software by SimplerQMS, automates data collection, routing, and escalation of overdue activities.
-This makes the performance and safety monitoring of your products and processes much easier.
+Luckily, a tool like Deviation Management Software by SimplerQMS automates data collection, routing, and notification of overdue activities.
+As a result, monitoring your product and process performance and safety becomes much easier.

 Corrective Action and Preventive Action (CAPA) System

-Corrective Action and Preventive Action (CAPA) is a system for identifying the causes of the fault and preventing them from recurring in the future.
-The CAPA can be applied in case of complaints from both inside and outside the organization.
+Corrective Action and Preventive Action (CAPA) is a system for identifying the causes of issues and preventing them from recurring in the future.

-The CAPA structure and CAPA form can be different from organization to organization, but mainly it consists of the following information:
+The CAPA structure and CAPA form can be different in each company, but mainly it consists of the following information:

 - The department where process deficiency is found

-- A possible effect of fault on process or product
+- The impact of the error on the process or product

-- Preventive action to prevent recurrence of the fault
+- Preventive action to prevent the recurrence of the issue

 - Due date to implement the corrective and preventive actions